mgrzybek/talos-ansible-playbooks/day-2/README.md

 Targets
 =======
-add-nodes                      Add new nodes to the cluster help                           This help message remove-nodes                   Remove nodes deleted from the inventory remove-rook-ceph               Remove Rook operator for Ceph remove-tinkerbell              Remove Tinkerbell upgrade-k8s                    Upgrade k8s to the given version (KUBERNETES_VERSION)
+add-nodes                      Add new nodes to the cluster cluster-reboot                 Reboot the cluster (one by one) cluster-reset                  Reset the cluster (nodes are wiped, kubectl context removed) cluster-shutdown               Stop the nodes but keep the current configuration help                           This help message remove-cert-manager            Remove Cert Manager remove-nodes                   Remove nodes deleted from the inventory remove-quickwit                Remove Quickwit remove-rook-ceph               Remove Rook operator for Ceph remove-tinkerbell              Remove Tinkerbell upgrade-k8s                    Upgrade k8s to the given version (KUBERNETES_VERSION) upgrade-talos                  Upgrade k8s to the given version (KUBERNETES_VERSION)
 $
 ```